apache/nuttx/README.txt

       these alternatives.

     - The MSYS environment.
-MSYS derives from an older version of Cygwin adapted to work more naturally in the Windows environment.
+MSYS derives from an older version of Cygwin simplified and adapted to work more naturally in the Windows environment.
 See http://www.mingw.org/wiki/MSYS if you are interested in using MSYS.
-      People report to me that they have used MSYS successfully.
-I suppose that the advantages of the MSYS environment is that it is closer to a native Windows environment and uses only a minimal number of add-on POSIX-land tools.
+The advantages of the MSYS environment is that it is closer to a native Windows environment and uses only a minimal number of add-on POSIX-land tools.

       The download link in that Wiki takes you to the SourceForge download site.
 The SourceForge MSYS project has been stagnant for some time.